ace19-dev/tensorflow-speech-recognition-challenge/simple_audio_recognition/README.md

 ## How does this Model Work?
 - The architecture used in this tutorial is based on some described in the paper Convolutional Neural Networks for Small-footprint Keyword Spotting. (http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf)
 - we must limit the overall computation
-  - we limit the number of multiplications -> a novel CNN architecture which does not pool but rather strides the filter in frequency
+  - we limit the number of multiplications
     - limit the number of multiplies is to have one convolutional layer rather than two conv layer
+    - have the time filter span all of time.
   - we limit the number of parameters
-    - On way to improve CNN performance is to increase feature maps.
+    -
 - Must have a small memory footprint and low computational power.
 - spectral representations of speech have strong correlations in time and frequency